Shaun Phillips: San Diego Chargers

 In his fourth season, he emerged as a leader on the defense.
 In Week 15, against the Detroit Lions, he had a 18-yard interception return for a touchdown in the 51–14 victory.
 He started in 15 games and tacked on 68 tackles, 8.5 sacks, and two interceptions in the 2007 season.

 In Week 14 of the 2008 season against the Oakland Raiders, Phillips had 2.5 sacks in the 34–7 victory.
 In the 2008 season, he appeared in 16 games with 16 starts.
 He recorded 76 total tackles, 7.5 sacks and four passes defended.

 In 2009, Philips led the NFL with a career-best seven forced fumbles in 2009 while leading San Diego to its fourth consecutive AFC West title.
 Before the season, Phillips was cited for misdemeanor battery for allegedly striking a security guard in the face at a downtown hotel early Sunday morning.
 It was Phillips' second run-in with the law in three seasons.

 In the 2010 season, the pass rusher played in all 16 games and finished with 55 tackles and a team-high 11 sacks.
 He registered an interception that he returned 31 yards for a touchdown in Week 4 against the Arizona Cardinals.
 He was named to his first Pro Bowl.
 He was named AFC Defensive Player of the Week after producing a career-high four sacks and an interception returned for a touchdown vs. Arizona He was ranked 97th by his fellow players on the NFL Top 100 Players of 2011.

 Coming off a Pro Bowl year, Phillips was hurt and slowed by a lingering foot injury.
 He had 3.5 sacks, a career low, and two interceptions in 12 games and starts in the 2011 season.

 In the 2012 season, Phillips appeared in and started all 16 games.
 In Week 9 against the Kansas City Chiefs, he had a defensive fumble recovery for a touchdown in the 31–13 victory.
-In Week 11, against the Tennessee Titans, he recorded a safety on a sack of Peyton Manning in the 30–23 loss.
+In Week 11, against the Tennessee Titans, he recorded a safety on a sack in the 30–23 loss.
 He had 9.5 sacks, 50 total tackles, three passes defended, and two forced fumbles.